Can Your Children Save You Tax?

 If you transfer shares in your company to children under 18 years of age, any dividend income more than £100 will be taxed as if received by the parent.

 How about contributing to their school or university fees?

 You might now be thinking whether children can be paid salaries or dividends as a contribution to school or university fees.
 You can make these payments, so long as you ensure that:

 Salary payments are commercially sound (as discussed above),

 The payments must be made from the business to your children

 Dividends are only paid to children aged 18 years or over.

 Once received, they can use the cash however they, or you, see fit.

-Finally, transferring shares or assets to your children is a chargeable event for capital gains tax purposes, however there are reliefs you can claim to defer any tax payable.
-Speaking to a knowledgeable tax advisor can ensure that you make the most out of this opportunity, become full aware of your available options and stay on the right side of HMRC in the process.
+Finally, transferring shares or assets to your children is a chargeable event for capital gains tax purposes, however, there are reliefs you can claim to defer any tax payable.
+Speaking to a knowledgeable tax advisor can ensure that you make the most out of this opportunity, become fully aware of your available options, and stay on the right side of HMRC in the process.